 - Commonly, although not always, associated with the recurring revenue model.
 So, most SaaS products are sold with just a fraction of their full price.
 For example, the full one-time price of Microsoft Office Professional 2019 is $549,99, while we can get Office 365, —the SaaS subscription-based version— for just $59.99 a year.

 - “Service” is a huge emphasis of the business: SaaS users will expect continuous patches and updates, expansions of new features, and reliable customer services as opposed when they purchased a one-time paid software.

 There are certainly other characteristics that can be associated with SaaS products.
 However, these three remain the most prominent.
-For the rest of this guide, we will see how by focusing on these three traits, we can create an effective sales strategy for SaaS products.
+For the rest of this guide, we will see how by focusing on these three traits, we can create an effective sales and digital marketing strategy for SaaS products.